 We recommend using bananas as part of the bird’s regular fruit intake.

-However, a cockatiel’s fruit and veggie intake should only take up 20% of their diet.
-The rest should be made up of high-quality pellets specifically formulated to meet this species’ needs.
+However, a cockatiel’s fruit intake should only take up 5–10% of their diet.
+The rest should be made up of high-quality pellets specifically formulated to meet this species’ needs (this should form the bulk of their diet), vegetables, nuts, legumes, pulses, and seeds.

 Can Cockatiels Eat Dried Bananas?